7 healthy oils for your dog (that you should know)

 - Pumpkin seed oil: Vital and rich in vitamins

-- Coconut oil: Very good for coat and skin.
+- Coconut oil: Good for coat and skin.
 Also as an external application against ticks.

 - Salmon oil: Rich in omega-3 fatty acids